Kornelimünster Abbey

 How long should I spend visiting?

-A visit typically takes a few hours, allowing time to explore the abbey, its gardens, and participate in any services.
+A visit typically takes a few hours to fully appreciate the abbey and its surroundings.

 Is photography allowed?